garyongguanjie/garyongguanjie.github.io/_posts/2020-9-2-Poker-Probabilities.md

 # Preflop Winning Probabilites

 Here are the estimated winning probabilites for unsuited preflop and suited preflop.
 For those unfamiliar preflop is where there is no card shown yet.
 Note unsuited means both cards have different suits.
-While suited meas both cards have the same suit.
+While suited means that both cards have the same suit.

 ![unsuited-preflop]({{ site.baseurl }}/images/pokerImages/unsuited-preflop.PNG)